-When I told George Motz (Hamburger America) that I was in Lexington, Kentucky for a few days he told me to rush over to Laha’s Red Castle Hamburgers.
-When he makes a statement like that it means it’s go-time.
+When I texted George Motz that I was in Lexington, Kentucky, for a few days, he told me to rush over to Laha’s Red Castle Hamburgers (21 Lincoln Square, Hodgenville).
+Of course, when he makes a statement like that, it means it’s go-time.

-The dog isn’t so much a chili dog as it is a wiener living in a chili bath.
-I drizzled some yellow mustard on it and it turned out to be a tasty little ditty.
+The dog isn’t so much a chili dog as a wiener living in a chili bath.
+So I drizzle some yellow mustard on this tasty little ditty for good measure.

-The meat had a beautiful crust achieved only by an expert burger griddle cook.
-When you mix the chili sauced bun, onions, cheese, and mustard into the equation you have what’s called a big-time winner on our hands.
+When you mix the chili sauced bun, onions, cheese, and mustard into the equation, you have a big-time winner on your hands.

-Marcela chose to have lettuce & tomato which pretty kills what makes this burger so special.
-It’s old school and they don’t get made like this anymore.
-Unfortunately, she likes to eat her burgers with all this filler which is never-ending torment for me.
+Marcela chose to have lettuce & tomato, which I think pretty much kills what makes this burger so unique.
+She likes to eat her burgers with all this filler, a never-ending torment for me.

 I ate another single cheeseburger for dessert while she finished hers—the only honorable thing to do in this case.